Navnedia/Building-A-Search-Engine/README.md

 functionality to build on the project.

 **ToDo:**
+- [ ] Spit up files and organize into packages.
 - [ ] Write Documentation!
 - [ ] Finish implementing stop words functionality.
 - [ ] Build a frontend web interface to the demo project.